Understand Student Demographics

 The Test Centre provides services to Fanshawe students studying at any campus or online.
 These services are for students who require accessibility services, have missed an in-class evaluation and need to complete it at an alternate time, or have connectivity or other issues that prevent them from writing an online evaluation at home.
 Tests can be computer or paper-based but should be set up at least 48 hours in advance.
 Review the quick-reference guide for the Test Centre for more information.[RW2]

-If a student in your course has requested to write a test or exam in the Test Centre through Accessibility Services or the Test Centre, you will receive an e-mail from the Test Centre to your @fanshaweonline.ca e-mail account with instructions for uploading the test to the Professor Accessibility Services dashboard.
+If a student has requested to write a test or exam in the Test Centre through Accessibility Services or the Test Centre, the professor will receive an e-mail from the Test Centre to your @fanshaweonline.ca e-mail account with instructions for uploading the test to the Professor Accessibility Services dashboard.

-If a student in your course has communicated with you directly about writing a test or exam in the Test Centre and you agree to that arrangement, complete the Test Centre Cover Sheet available on the Professor Accessibility Services dashboard, and submit it with any necessary documents and instructions to testcentre@fanshawec.ca.
+When students request directly to write a test or exam in the Test Centre, if the professor agrees, they must complete the Test Centre Cover Sheet available on the Professor Accessibility Services dashboard, and submit it with any necessary documents and instructions to testcentre@fanshawec.ca.
 To contact the Test Centre:

 E-mail: testcentre@fanshawec.ca